ChustaSoft/CommonNET/README.md

 ---

 - Targets:
-  - .NET Core: 2.1, 2.2, 3.0, 3.1
-  - .NET Framework 4.7, 4.7.1, 4.7.2
+  - .NET Standard >= 2.1

 - Installation
   - Install-Package ChustaSoft.Common

 - Use
   - Tool is mainly divided in:
-    - Builders: Builders for different complex object creation such as ActionResponse or SelectableProperties
+    - Builders: Builders for different complex object creation such as ActionResponse
     - Contracts: Generic contracts definition such as IBuilder or IMapper
     - Enums: Needed types for the assembly and for its use
     - Models: Common POCO models